-This course is a continuation of Elementary Language I. Through study of the target language's grammar, vocabulary, and pronunciation, this course emphasizes the continuing development of speaking, writing, reading, and understanding the language at a novice level while developing an appreciation of life in the countries and regions where the language is spoken.
+This course is a continuation of Elementary Language I. Through study of the target language's grammar, vocabulary, and pronunciation, this course emphasizes the continuing development of speaking, writing, reading, and understanding the language at a novice level while developing an appreciation of life in the countries and for completing a degree program at Rose State College.
+Students will work extensively on their own problem areas in order to eliminate the need for multiple developmental courses.

+regions where the language is spoken.
 Student may repeat the course in different languages.
 Prerequisite: LANG 1115 of the same language.